-Receiving a diagnosis requiring chronic care; hearing that your pet’s condition cannot be reversed; learning that your pet may be facing a terminal condition – these can all be startling or unsettling, even scary.
-Our team understands these feelings, and wants you to know we can provide help in very practical ways.
+Receiving a diagnosis requiring chronic care, hearing that your pet’s condition cannot be reversed, or learning that your pet may be facing a terminal condition can all be startling, unsettling, or even scary.
+Our team understands these feelings, and we want you to know that we can provide help in very practical ways.

-In addition to the veterinarian handling your pet’s medical care, our Comfort Care specialists are available to communicate regularly with owners of pets who are experiencing chronic conditions in order to answer questions or provide advice and resources.
-And for pet owners struggling to know when it’s time to let go of their beloved pet, we can provide support and guidance during that process.
+In addition to the veterinarian handling your pet’s medical care, our Comfort Care Specialists are available to communicate regularly with owners of pets who are experiencing chronic conditions in order to answer questions or provide advice and resources.
+We can also provide support and guidance for pet owners struggling to know when it’s time to let go of their beloved pet.

-Fleas can cause problems for pets ranging from minor to life-threatening.
+Fleas can create problems ranging from minor to life-threatening.
 Not only can these parasites cause severe itching, irritation, and allergies, but they can also transmit tapeworms and diseases.
 Fleas can infest dogs, cats, ferrets, mice, and rats.
-And fleas don’t just stay on pets; they can bite people, too.
+Worse yet, fleas don’t just stay on pets — they can bite people, too.
 For more information, contact us or see the flea article in the Pet Health Library on our site.

 You don’t want these blood-sucking parasites on your pet or in your home.
 We can help keep them away or help you get rid of them if they’ve already found their way inside.
 We carry a variety of oral and topical medications to meet your needs.
 Call us to find out how to eliminate and control fleas or to start your pet on a preventive today.

 The best method for keeping ticks off your pet is by keeping your dog or cat on a tick preventive.
-Even indoor-only pets are at risk because ticks can hitch a ride inside on your clothing or shoes.
 Tick preventives are safe and highly effective at controlling ticks and the diseases they carry.
+Even indoor-only pets are at risk because ticks can hitch a ride inside on your clothing or shoes, so you should definitely look into tick preventives.
 Call us to get your pet protected today!

 When they bite, mosquitoes can transmit heartworm infection.
-And those heartworms can wreak havoc on your dog or cat.
-These parasites can severely and sometimes fatally damage the heart, lungs, and blood vessels.
-Some pets may not show any signs of infection; in those that do, symptoms can vary widely.
+Those heartworms can wreak havoc on your dog or cat by severely and sometimes fatally damaging the heart, lungs, and blood vessels.
+Some pets may not show any signs of infection.
+In those that do show signs of a heartworm infection, symptoms can vary widely.

-In dogs, signs of heartworm disease can range from coughing, fatigue, and weight loss to difficulty breathing and a swollen abdomen (caused by fluid accumulation from heart failure).
-Canine heartworm infection can also lead to a life-threatening complication called “caval syndrome” (a form of liver failure); without prompt surgical intervention, this condition usually causes death.
+In dogs, signs of heartworm disease range from coughing, fatigue, and weight loss to difficulty breathing and a swollen abdomen (caused by fluid accumulation from heart failure).
+Canine heartworm infection can also lead to a life-threatening complication called “caval syndrome” (a form of liver failure).
+Without prompt surgical intervention, this condition usually causes death.

 Although often thought to not be susceptible to heartworm infection, cats can indeed get heartworms.
-Cats can suffer from a syndrome referred to as heartworm-associated respiratory disease (HARD); the symptoms can be subtle and may mimic those of asthma or allergic bronchitis.
+Cats can suffer from a syndrome referred to as heartworm-associated respiratory disease (HARD).
+The symptoms of HARD can be subtle and may mimic those of asthma or allergic bronchitis.
 Signs of respiratory distress, such as rapid or difficult breathing, wheezing, and panting, are common.
 Other symptoms include coughing, vomiting (typically unrelated to eating), and loss of appetite or weight.
 Heartworm infection is more difficult to diagnose in cats than it is in dogs.

-Treatment for heartworm infection is far more expensive than prevention—and the treatment itself carries some risk.
+Treatment for heartworm infection is far more expensive than prevention — and the treatment itself carries some risk.
 There is no approved treatment for heartworm in cats.
-Some cats spontaneously rid themselves of the infection; others might not survive it.
-And even one or two adult heartworms in a cat can cause serious problems.
+Some cats spontaneously rid themselves of the infection while others might not survive it.
+Even one or two adult heartworms in a cat can cause serious problems.

 Microchipping is a safe, permanent way to identify your pet in case he or she becomes lost.
 A microchip, which is a tiny device about the size and shape of a grain of rice, is placed just under the loose skin at the back of the neck.
 When a lost dog or cat without an ID tag is found, a veterinarian or veterinary technician will use a handheld microchip scanner to check for a chip.
 If the pet has one, it will transmit its ID number to the scanner via a low-frequency radio wave.
 The veterinary hospital or shelter then calls the chip manufacturer, retrieves the pet owner’s contact information, and calls the owner.

 Even the most responsible pet owners can’t always guarantee their pet won’t get lost.
-A leash could break or slip out of your hand, a pet could push through a screen door or window, or a contractor or friend might accidentally leave a door or gate open.
+A leash could break or slip out of your hand, a pet could push through a screen door or window, or someone might accidentally leave a door or gate open.